THE NOBLE CAUSE

 Cigarettes as Lighters

 Lighting puddles of gasoline with cigarettes in movies is a common device.
 The character takes a few puffs and tosses the glowing cigarette in the puddle.
 Immediately, the gasoline ignites.
-However, numerous readers have written us and said it isn't so.
-Some have cited experiences where they saw it attempted.
-Others have said that cigarettes don't get hot enough.
+However, numerous readers have written us saying it isn't so.
+Some cited experiences where they saw it attempted.
+Others said that cigarettes don't get hot enough.

 We searched the web and found several sites that say the glowing tip of a lit cigarette is well above the autoignition temperature of gasoline.
 Normally this information would have convinced us, but as mentioned before, some of the people writing in seemed to have personal experience.
 Finally, we decided to conduct an experiment.